GluuFederation/docs-oxd-prod/3.1.1/sources/api/index.md

 `Resource2` scopes: `read_write` (and associate `read` and `write` policies with `read_write` scope)

-If access is not granted then unauthorized http code and registered ticket are returned, for example:
+If access is not granted then unauthorized HTTP code and registered ticket are returned, for example:

 ```http
 HTTP/1.1 401 Unauthorized